 Di- and Tetra-Alkyl Ether Lipids of the Archaea

 The Archaea represent one of the primary kingdoms or domains of living organisms.
 They are single celled with a low deoxyribonucleic acid content, lacking a nuclear membrane, and including thermophiles, halophiles and acidophiles, collectively termed 'extremophiles', which some believe resemble the dominant organisms in the primeval biosphere.
 While four main archaeal phyla were once recognized, the Euryarchaeota, Crenarchaeota, Thaumarchaeota and Korarchaeota, the taxonomy is changing as more DNA data sets become available (Archaea are not easy to culture), and the latest research suggests that there may be three superphylla.
 As the name suggests, extremophiles exist in extreme habitats, including hot springs and waters with high salt, alkali or acid conditions, but more recently it has become apparent that many such organisms exist in mild environments also.
-Many of the species are methanogenic, including those found in low temperature environments.
-It is now suggested that they may constitute up to 20% of the oceanic biomass, where they are significant contributors to global biogeochemical pathways including the methane and nitrogen cycles.
+Several species are methanogenic, including those found in low temperature environments.
+Ther is a suggestion that Archaea may constitute up to 20% of the oceanic biomass, where they are significant contributors to global biogeochemical pathways including the methane and nitrogen cycles.

 The lipids of Archaea are very different from those of Bacteria, although there are many parallels, and the differing structures and biosynthetic machinery constitute part of a continuing debate as to how and when the two groups diverged during evolution, sometimes termed the "lipid divide".
 As eukaryotes have features that appear to be of both archaeal and bacterial origin, it has been suggested that they could be descended from a chimeric cell derived from both ancestors.
 The membrane lipids of Archaea contain mainly isoprenoid moieties linked by ether bonds to glycerol with unique stereochemistry.
 These are impervious to many external environmental factors and enable the organisms to survive and thrive in extreme environments.
 Because these lipids are more resistant to degradation than many other biomolecules, they are often preserved in the geological record and are biomarkers that contribute to knowledge of earth history and geological processes.